NeoPhi/cache-playground/README.md

 For a given workload and a cache of a certain size we can measure the hit ratio of the cache.
 That is how often when we get a value from the cache it is already there.
 This is a deterministic measurement so we have high confidence when comparing different algorithms, provided no randomness is involved in the caching algorithm.
 If randomness is involved, pseudorandom number generators with seed support or used to ensure repeatability and many iterations should be examined.

-### Operations/Second (Medium Confidence)
+### Mean Operation Time (Medium Confidence)

-For a given implementation of an algorithm how quickly does it perform a given workload as measured in operations per second.
+For a given implementation of an algorithm how quickly does it perform a given workload as measured in mean time per operation.
 Macrobenchmarks are used to ensure any runtime optimizations and garbage collection overhead are factored in.
 While microbenchmarks play a role, their variability, especially in modern JIT is not the intent of this project.

-### Implementation Memory Overhead (Low Confidence)
+### Memory Overhead (Low Confidence)

 Accurately measuring the memory of a JavaScript object is tricky since so much is handled by the runtime.
 The goal is to compare the minimal space needed against an implementation to estimate the memory overhead.